Walleye Capital déclare une position courte nette sur Soitec, selon l’AMF

-* Walleye Capital détient une position courte nette de 0,96 % sur Soitec (ISIN FR0013227113).
+* Walleye Capital détient position courte nette de 1 % sur Soitec, selon déclaration AMF.
 Disclaimer: This news brief was created by Public Technologies (PUBT) using generative artificial intelligence.
 While PUBT strives to provide accurate and timely information, this AI-generated content is for informational purposes only and should not be interpreted as financial, investment, or legal advice.
-Soitec SA published the original content used to generate this news brief on April 21, 2026, and is solely responsible for the information contained therein.
+Soitec SA published the original content used to generate this news brief on April 22, 2026, and is solely responsible for the information contained therein.

 0 commentaire